 And thanks also to you, Gavin-

 You were right after all!
-(And I’m still waiting for my DVD from Fight Night #34- you bet I’m keen to watch it back)…
+(And I never did get my DVD from Fight Night #34- you bet I’m keen to watch it back so if any of you have it- contact me ASAP!)…

 - If you want to find out more about the Fight Like A Pro Experience, you can get all the info right here: Fight Like A Pro